Skip to main content

 Email subscribers

 Visitors can subscribe to your status page by email.
-When a monitor on the page changes state, subscribers are notified automatically.
+When a disruption is updated, subscribers are notified automatically.